 To this day, South Korea remains one of the world’s most ethnically homogenous countries.
 It is believed that the people of South Korea are direct descendants of several migratory Mongol tribes who ventured into the Korean Peninsula about a half million years ago.
 Today South Korea is home to approximately 49 million people making it one of the most densely populated countries in the world.
 South Korea currently maintains diplomatic relationships with over 170 different nations.

-South Korea Tourist Attractions – South Korea is home to an endless number of world class attractions and annual festivals that foreigners and locals alike enjoy each year.
-South Korea has something for everyone and a person could easily spend years traveling around the country exploring all that it has to offer.
+South Korea is home to an endless number of world class attractions and annual festivals that foreigners and locals alike enjoy each year.
+There’s something for everyone in Korea and a person could easily spend years traveling around the country exploring all that it has to offer.

-South Korea boasts one of the world’s largest international airports, the third largest subway system and the third fastest land train, the KTX, carrying people from one end of Korea to the other in less than 3 hours at speeds in excess of 360km/hour – Transportation in Korea
+South Korea boasts one of the world’s largest international airports, the third largest subway system and the third fastest land train, the KTX, carrying people from one end of Korea to the other in less than 3 hours at speeds in excess of 360km/hour.

 South Korea is one of the most law abiding countries in Asia, leaving foreigners to the country, men and women alike, feeling quite safe in rural and metropolitan areas.
 Koreans are interested in you but not aggressive in nature; however, one should always use caution when travelling alone in a foreign place.